YAH’S True SHABBAT (a.k.a SHABBOS)

 - (Sharing of KIDDUSH)

-(please email for more up to date Meeting Venue information as we are growing / developing fellowship)
+(please call, text or email for more up to date Meeting Venue information as we are growing / developing fellowship)

 The WORD OF YAH says the following: